innopolis-devops/labs/app_python/PYTHON.md

 + use EVN variables to configure your app without rebuilding
 + use simple and fast linter - **Black**
 + use Jinja2 templates, not hard code html code

+Also I decided to use [linter](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) for .md files